masoud-akhgar/hiring-candidate/README.md

 This python program uses the pre-trained model (detr-doc-table-detection) in the context of object detection to detect tables related to bank documents and invoices.

 In total, there are three python files in this project:
-- BankClassifier : a class developed using the Detr pretrained model to detect invoice and bank documents data in this particular case.
+- **BankClassifier** : a class developed using the Detr pretrained model to detect invoice and bank documents data in this particular case.
-- BankClassifier_test : an automated test coded as an unit test for the main class
+- **BankClassifier_test** : an automated test coded as an unit test for the main class
-- sampleUsage : a sample use case which show simply how the class can be used after importing into the project
+- **sampleUsage** : a sample use case which show simply how the class can be used after importing into the project
-- I also prepared an image "Scenarios.JPG" which we can explore the different scenarios which the model can end up, coinciding with the associated error.
+- I also prepared an image **Scenarios.JPG** which we can explore the different scenarios which the model can end up, coinciding with the associated error.

 Of course to deploy the model, the simpleUsage and test-related files were neglected to be mentioned on dockerfile.

-you can find the main class, named BankDocPredictor, on "BankClassifier.py" file.
-A few pictures of the dataset of Detr model have been used to test the correctness of the main model on "BankClassifier_test.py" file, while there has been added some pictures from "Financial Document Image Dataset
-" to test the model even more.
+you can find the main class, named **BankDocPredictor**, on **BankClassifier.py** file.
+A few pictures of the dataset of Detr model have been used to test the correctness of the main model on **BankClassifier_test.py** file, while there has been added some pictures from **Financial Document Image Dataset** to test the model even more.

-Financial Document Image Dataset= https://www.kaggle.com/datasets/mehaksingal/personal-financial-dataset-for-india
+Financial Document Image Dataset : https://www.kaggle.com/datasets/mehaksingal/personal-financial-dataset-for-india

-You can see the different deduced scenarios on Scenarios.JPG in the project folder. the model can be used by calling the predict function of BankDocPredictor class in the main directory.
+You can see the different deduced scenarios on **Scenarios.JPG** in the project folder. the model can be used by calling the predict function of BankDocPredictor class in the main directory.

 Dockerize the project: